 What the meme gets right

-Memes compress that tension into one frame so people can laugh instead of filling out a canvas.
+Memes compress tension into one frame so people can laugh instead of filling out a canvas.
 Laughing is fine.
-Deciding from the meme is not.
+Freezing headcount from a meme is not.

 What the meme hides